 Is an interview required?

-No. Skype interviews are only arranged with candidates after the faculty have made an initial assessment of the applicant pool.
+Interviews are only arranged with candidates after the faculty have made an initial assessment of the applicant pool.

 Where do I send my portfolio?